Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

 The integral curves are straight lines if and only if $y''=0$, which is equivalent to $P'=P^2+1$.
-Hence (apply $z\mapsto \frac{1}{z}$) the integral curves are circles of a parabolic pencil with the vertex at the origin if and only if $P'=-(P^2+1)$ thus giving $P(u)=\tan(u-u_0)$ and $P(u)=-\tan(u-u_0)$ respectively.
-The second order equation (\ref{scale2order}) has a first integral
+Hence \big(apply $z\mapsto \frac{1}{z}$\big) the integral curves are circles of a parabolic pencil with the vertex at the origin if and only if $P'=-\big(P^2+1\big)$ thus giving $P(u)=\tan(u-u_0)$ and $P(u)=-\tan(u-u_0)$ respectively.
+The second-order equation \eqref{scale2order} has a first integral

 allowing also to integrate it

 To the hyperbolic pencil with the circles centered at the origin corresponds the solution $P\equiv 0$.